christophergandrud/MannheimPresentation2014/README.md

-MannheimPresentation2014
+Mannheim Presentation 2014
 ========================

-Presentation for Computational linguistics in political science at the University of Mannheim 2014
+Presentation for Computational Linguistics in Political Science at the University of Mannheim 2014